yuhuang3/machine-learning/Udacity/project3/README.md

 3. Run the Jupyter notebook

 ### Acknowledgments
-I would like to thank Udacity for its excellent data scientist training program and my mentor for the project review.
+I would like to thank Udacity for its excellent data scientist training program and the project review.